cdsciavolino/InterviewQuestions/README.md

 - [Stack with Queues](https://github.com/cdsciavolino/InterviewQuestions/blob/master/src/SolutionsFA20.java#L79) [(Leetcode)](https://leetcode.com/problems/implement-stack-using-queues/): Implement a stack only using queues.
 You may only use a maximum of two queues and must assume FIFO ordering (not a doubly-linked list).

+- [Fill Backpack with Nearby Toys](https://github.com/cdsciavolino/InterviewQuestions/blob/master/src/SolutionsFA20.java#L163): Given a list of toy weights and the capacity of a backpack, find the maximum number of toys you can fit within the backpack.
+You may only grab 1 contiguous sequence of toys.

 ---
 ### COS 226: Spring 2020